acemod/ACE3/docs/wiki/feature/atragmx.md

 - Optionally, `Save Gun` and `Done` in the `GunList`.

-> Note: The ballistic coefficient can be calculated by using the [360 Degree Training Course mission](https://forums.bistudio.com/forums/topic/171228-sp-360-degree-training-course/) as a chronograph at different distances and [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmbcv-5.1.cgi) for example, an another ballistic software at your own convenience or the [AtragMx Truing Tool]({{ site.baseurl }}/wiki/feature/atragmx.html#33-example-with-truing-tool).
+> Note: The ballistic coefficient can be calculated by using the [360 Degree Training Course mission](https://forums.bistudio.com/forums/topic/171228-sp-360-degree-training-course/) as a chronograph at different distances and [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmbcv-5.1.cgi) for example, an another ballistic software at your own convenience, or the [AtragMx Truing Tool](#33-example-with-truing-tool).

 ## 4. Official Manual and Horus Videos